 In the large American cities that lack a robust public transportation system—which is most of them—we justifiably celebrate every minor victory toward shifting development away from auto-centrism.
 Mid-sized cities in the Midwest and South seem to be among the most susceptible: most of them have a “Midtown” district that predates the automobile.
 The most basic and succinct definition of Midtown I can think of is that it is the closest high-density commercial and residential node from downtown, usually no more than a mile or two away, but serving as a historic satellite to the downtown.
 (It is also customarily closer to the central business district than anything labeled “Uptown”, which is one interval further.
 In short, Midtown is typically right between Uptown and downtown.
 If Midtown is already on the affluent side of town, this district probably hosts some of the city’s best historic architecture, all remnants from the time when it was a fashionable commercial hub.
 At this same time, the aforementioned architecture in these Midtowns has struggled from a period of neglect and perceived obsolescence during the peak of decentralization to more auto-oriented suburbs.
 Because, truth be told, most Midtowns (that district just a mile or two away from the core of a major city) is also the “inner-city” that faced substantial disinvestment and abandonment in the middle of the 1900s.

-But, more often than not, the Midtowns also boast classically walkable street grids, high-quality older housing, and mature tree canopies.
+But, more often than not, the Midtowns also boast classically walkable street grids, at least some high-quality older housing (preserved or refurbished), and mature tree canopies.
 They are sometimes a quick bus ride or even bicycle ride from downtown.
 And they are hip again.
 As a new generation of urban admirers has begun to rebel against the still-dominant suburban archetype, many advocates have tried straddling between the ideological extremes of either blocking all incompatible infill development or permitting anything and everything for the sake of bolstering the tax base.
 The result of this push-and-pull manifests itself in a variation of a classic old form: the pseudo-urban infill, like this Chick-fil-A in Birmingham, Alabama from the photo below.

 It sits at a prominent intersection in the city’s Five Points South neighborhood, about a mile from downtown and one of the more popular destinations in the metro for pedestrian-oriented nightlife.
 Just a block from the Chick-fil-A is the heart of the neighborhood, characterized by its unusual intersection and the wonderfully surreal Storyteller Fountain.